This guide answers several frequently asked questions in regards to functionality with Bold Memberships. Select a question below to view the answer.

 Once the export file has been opened, the following details of all members will be included in the file:

-- Column A - Customer Name: This column will include the name of each customer that was used by each customer for all of your membership plans.
+- Column A - Customer Name - This column includes the name that was used by each customer for all of your membership plans.

-- Column B - Email - This column will include the email address of each customer that was used by each customer all of your membership plans.
+- Column B - Email - This column includes the email address that was used by each customer for all of your membership plans.

-- Column C - Plan - This column will include the plan name that each customer is/was subscribed onto.
+- Column C - Plan - This column includes the plan name that each customer is/was subscribed onto.

-- Column D - Billing Plan - This column will include the billing plan that each paying member is currently on.
+Column D - Billing Plan - This column includes the billing plan that each paying member is currently on.

-Note: This field will be empty beside any member that was invited to a free membership on any plan and did not convert to a paying plan.
+Note This field is empty beside any member that was invited to a free membership on any plan and did not convert to a paying plan.

-- Column E - Billing Period - This column will include the frequency that each customer chose when purchasing a membership plan (Weekly, Monthly, Quarterly, or Yearly).
+- Column E - Billing Period - This column includes the frequency that each customer chose when purchasing a membership plan (Weekly, Monthly, Quarterly, or Yearly).

-- Column F - Status - This column will include the membership status of each member that exists in Bold Memberships.
+- Column F - Status - This column includes the membership status of each member that exists in Bold Memberships.

-- Column G - Signup Date - This column will include the date for each customer based on when they initially purchased a membership plan on your store or when they were invited to a free membership plan.
+- Column G - Signup Date - This column includes the date for each customer based on when they initially purchased a membership plan on your store or when they were invited to a free membership plan.

-- Columns H+ - All columns starting from H onwards will include the value that customers added to the registration fields that are offered for each of your membership plans.
+- Columns H+ - All columns starting from H onwards includes the value that customers added to the registration fields that are offered for each of your membership plans.

 Bold Memberships allows you to create rules that are referred to as Show and Hide rules in each membership plan created within the app.
 These rules allow you to either show or hide content based on if a customer is tagged or not tagged with a tag that is used in the membership plan.